The 7 Best Cooling Pillows for Night Sweats (Tested)

 Our Verdict

-Upgrading to a specialized cooling pillow is the fastest way to combat night sweats and improve your sleep quality.
-Match your preferred sleep position to the correct loft, choose an active cooling material, and stop waking up drenched.
+Upgrading to a specialized cooling pillow stops night sweats and improves sleep quality.
+Match your preferred sleep position to the correct loft, choose an active cooling material, and order a breathable Tencel pillowcase to maximize the effect.